poshsvn/poshsvn/docs/Invoke-SvnList.md

 # Invoke-SvnList

 ## SYNOPSIS
-List directory entries in the repository.
+List directory entries in the directory.

 ## SYNTAX